About Girsh Park

 The Lester A. and Viola S. Girsh Park is a cooperative community effort that is owned and operated by The Foundation for Girsh Park a 501(c)(3) nonprofit foundation.
 It is our mission to develop, maintain and enhance Lester A. Viola S. Girsh Park to provide all community members with affordable, high quality park and recreational facilities in a safe, attractive and healthy environment.

 The Foundation for Girsh Park is a private non-profit organization that operates on four major sources of funding.
 These sources include user fees, fundraising, our endowment, and a strong partnership with the City of Goleta.
-The City subsidizes our maintenance budget by providing $100,000 in support each year.
+The City subsidizes our maintenance budget by providing financial support each year.
 This unique non-profit, public/private partnership remains a model for successful community recreation in Santa Barbara County.

 Girsh Park has served the community’s active recreational needs since 1999.
 The Park was built by Wynmark Company in conjunction with the Camino Real Marketplace construction.
 After the County of Santa Barbara respectfully declined the donation offer to own and operate the Park, the Camino Real Park Foundation, a non-profit 501 (c) (3) foundation, was created.
 The first Board of Directors was assembled with several community minded citizens that had extensive experience in recreation, sports, and non-profits.
 The original twelve-acre park was opened in May of 1999.
 Shortly after the opening, the Park was renamed The Lester A. and Viola S. Girsh Park, and the organization became The Foundation for Girsh Park in honor of the Park’s generous lead benefactors.